Canada tax filing help

 (See screenshot below)

-If you entered Canada during the tax year,
+If you entered Canada during that tax year, here’s how to answer:

 This income from BEFORE you entered Canada will NOT be taxed in Canada;